Watching Playthroughs as a Means of Evaluating Games

 Comparisons to Other Media

 We gave the example of live theatre earlier, which is a great example of fans using different means to evaluate a work, so we're expanding on it a bit here.
 A musical like Hadestown is widely regarded as a worthy SF work, but very few people would have been able to experience it fully as intended during its window of Hugo eligibility.
 Fans may live too far away and not have the means to travel, or live proximate but not be able to afford to go.
 The COVID-19 pandemic disrupted its release to the broader public.
 A fan may have sensory limitations or issues that make processing the experience of watching a live performance difficult, unpleasant, or impossible.
 For these and many other reasons, we broadly accept that reading the script, listening to the soundtrack, and watching clips or full recordings (official or illicit) are valid means towards saying you're a fan of a musical and for judging how good you think it is.
 These methods are obviously not equivalent to the experience of a live performance, but they are perfectly valid, whether this path is a choice or a necessity.
-Certainly we wouldn't tell a blind person they didn't have a sound basis for voting on a musical.
+Certainly we wouldn't tell a blind person they didn't have a valid basis for voting on a musical.
 The experience people have of a work is the experience people have.

 Audiobooks provide another example.
 With an audiobook, you experience the prose at a speed and style not of your choosing.
 WSFS members agree that this is a valid way of experiencing a prose work.
 This can make prose more accessible to some readers, or accessible at all, e.g. if someone is low-vision or if their library only carries the audiobook version.
 Audiobook narrators vary in style and in quality, and different people will prefer different narrators.
 The same is true for players who are making Let's Plays: as someone watches more streams, they will learn whether people are good players, or if they do a style of playthrough that suits them.